DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

 title = "Critique of Pure Hooks"

 +++
-As you may have guessed from the title, I'm not a big fan of React's hooks API.
-I'm not _absolutely_ against hooks, and I do think they can be used effectively as part of a larger framework.
-However it's my strongly held opinion that in and of themselves, hooks are not sufficient to build complex web apps.

-I've now worked on 3 React applications which heavily used hooks.
-Each time the code quickly became bloated, difficult to understand, and full of bugs.
-I'm very much against the, seemingly ubiquitous, belief that hooks obviate any need to architect your application.
-Nothing could be further from the truth.
-In this post, I hope to convince you of that.
+As you may have guessed from the title, I'm not the biggest fan of React's hooks API.
+My issue actually isn't so much with the implementation, but how they're used.
+I think that hooks are an improvement over the old class API.
+What I'm against is the, seemingly ubiquitous, belief that hooks obviate any need to carefully structure your application.
+Hooks are treated as a magical elixir, that somehow solves all the problems that developers have been wrestling with for decades.
+I've now encountered this belief several times, at several different companies, and it inspired me to write this post.

 ### Why Hooks?